inquilabee/vagrant-box-python-development/README.md

 ## Python Virtual Environments

 Python virtual environments are automatically activated when you navigate into a directory containing one.
-To take advantage of this feature, create your virtual environments in the `~/.virtualenvs` directory.
+To take advantage of this feature, create your virtual environments in one of the following directory
+- `~/.virtualenvs` (recommended)
+- `venv` or `.venv` directory of your project

+## Settings for Remote Python development

+You should be able to easily connect VS Code and Pycharm IDEs with the box.

 ## Getting Started